omar-elamin/X-Script/README.md

 ### Quick Start with Run Scripts

-We provide convenient run scripts that automatically activate the conda environment and start the application:
+We provide convenient run scripts that automatically set up everything you need to run the application:

 #### For Windows:
 ```
 .\run.bat
 ```

-#### For Unix-based systems (Linux/macOS):
+#### For macOS:
 ```
 ./run.sh
 ```

+These scripts will:
+- Check if the conda environment exists, and create it if it doesn't
+- Activate the conda environment
+- Install Python dependencies if needed
+- Install npm dependencies if needed
+- Start the application

-By default, these scripts activate the "xscript" conda environment.
-If you used a different name for your environment, you can specify it as a parameter:
+By default, these scripts use the "xscript" conda environment.
+If you want to use a different environment name, you can specify it as a parameter:

 ```
 .\run.bat your-env-name